v3dqnt/VAL-Settings/README.md

 # Best Valorant Settings

 ## Sensitivity
-To Get Your Base Sensitivity Just Take 280 Divide It By ***Your DPI*** This Will Give You A Base Sensitivity For Finding Your Perfect Sens
+To Get Your Base Sensitivity Just Take 280 Divide It By ***Your DPI***.
+This Will Give You A Base Sensitivity For Finding Your Perfect Sens
+- 400 DPI = 0.7
+- 800 DPI = 0.35
+- 1600DPI = 0.175